Responsible Office: Office for Sponsored Programs

 Harvard University has established the following policy for the management of cost sharing to comply with the requirements of the Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (“Uniform Guidance”) and federal agency policies and procedures.
 Additionally, any non-federal sponsor cost share requires similar diligence to recognize the commitment and maintain appropriate documentation which provides evidence of a cost sharing commitment.
 Therefore, all committed cost sharing is subject to this policy.

-Cost sharing is any project cost that is not reimbursed by the sponsor to support the scope of work defined by the sponsored (federal or non-federal) award.
-Cost sharing is funded by Harvard or, in some cases, a third-party resource, generally a non-federal sponsor.
+Cost sharing is any project cost that is not reimbursed by the sponsor to support the scope of work defined by the federal or non-federal sponsored award.
+Cost sharing, also known as matching, is funded by Harvard or a third-party, which is generally a non-federal resource.

 Reason for Policy

 Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, Sections 2 CFR 200.306 (“Uniform Guidance”) states “Under Federal research proposals, voluntary committed cost sharing is not expected.
 It cannot be used as a factor during the merit review of applications or proposals, but may be considered if it is both in accordance with Federal awarding agency regulations and specified in a notice of funding opportunity.”
 Voluntary cost sharing should not be included in a federal proposal.

 Cost sharing expenditures must adhere to the same accounting, financial, legal, and regulatory requirements as direct cost expenditures on sponsored awards and must comply with the following:

 - Federal or non-federal sponsored award terms and conditions